TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

   \imageStyle{flash_soc_init_in_progress.png,width:80%}
   \image html flash_soc_init_in_progress.png "Flash in progress"

-- After all the flashing is done, you will see something like below
+- After all the applications and linuxappimage flashing is done, you will see something like below

         Parsing config file ...
         Parsing config file ...
 SUCCESS.
 Found 9 command(s) !!!